kamilkisiela/dependency-graph/README.md

 This is a simple dependency graph useful for determining the order to do a list of things that depend on certain items being done before they are.

-To use, `npm install dependency-graph`.
+To use, `npm install @kamilkisiela/dependency-graph`.

 ## API